What is model risk?

 Highly experienced team of model risk management specialists: We have a broad and deep team of model risk professionals whose experience covers virtually all financial model types, including those used to manage credit risk, market risk, operational risk and compliance risk—as well as those used for financial reporting, valuations and economic capital estimation.

-Significant exposure to, and driver of, industry leading practices: Our combination of advisory and audit-related model validation work for many of the largest global financial services firms provides us with significant exposure to leading practices in the areas of model validation and model risk management.
-Additionally, PwC has been at the forefront of the professional services industry in developing and refining approaches to implement the Office of the Comptroller of the Currency’s (“OCC’s”) 2000-16 guidance on Model Validation for various model types and, subsequently, OCC’s 2011-12 model risk management guidance (issued jointly with the Federal Reserve as bulletin SR 11-7).
+Significant exposure to, and driver of, industry leading practices: Our combination of advisory and audit-related model risk management and validation work for many of the largest global financial services firms provides us with significant exposure to leading practices in the areas of model risk management.
+Since the year 2000, PwC has been at the forefront of the professional services industry in developing and refining approaches to implement the Office of the Comptroller of the Currency’s (“OCC’s”) 2000-16 guidance on Model Validation for various model types and, subsequently, OCC’s 2011-12 model risk management guidance (issued jointly with the Federal Reserve as bulletin SR 11-7).

 Deep knowledge of regulatory expectations: PwC has developed strong relationships with the US bank regulatory agencies and has met regularly with the OCC to discuss both existing and emerging model risk issues.
 PwC has also provided training to both Federal Reserve and OCC examiners in the area of model risk and model validation.

 Extensive thought leadership: PwC is an industry leader in sharing our point-of-view on model risk management issues through published articles in American Banker and Bank Accounting & Finance, through our FS Regulatory white paper series, and through invited presentations at industry conferences.